magmide/magmide/posts/what-is-rok.md

+Rok is a metaprogrammable dependently-typed language with an integrated abstract assembly language with trackable effects.
+This means it's the first and only language that brings together these capabilities:

+- Fully Verifiable: Rok has an embedded dependently-typed proof checker much like [Coq]() or [Lean]().
+This means any logical property provable within the [Calculus of Constructions]() can be stated and proven in Rok, including the correctness of programs.
+- Bare Metal Performance: Rok's internal library includes types and theorems formalizing [Von Neumann computation]() and assembly language execution, allowing it to be used to write and verify programs at the lowest level of software abstraction.
+This means even the most daring and high performance programs can be written, proven correct, and compiled in the same tool.
+- Infinitely Flexible: Rok has extremely powerful and yet simple metaprogramming, allowing manipulation of proofs, functions, and data at compile time.
+Write verified proof tactics, plugins, and even embedded higher-level programming languages within Rok.

+This combination of capabilities opens up possibilities we've only dared to imagine.
+Our limits in designing software have mostly been defined by the immense difficulty of safely and correctly composing code together, but using Rok any code can be arbitrarily composed.
+The basic assumptions of software architecture can be entirely reexamined and we can finally let our imaginations lead the way.

+## Who is Rok for?

+Rok has the absurdly ambitious goal of being a new universal substrate for all software!
+Since Rok is an *abstract* assembly language, it can theoretically compile correct programs for even the most obscure Von Neumann environments.
+The long term goal is for Rok to be used for embedded devices, normal application software, web programs, etc.

 # What is Rok and why is it important?

 Rok is a dependently typed, metaprogrammable proof checker with an integrated abstract assembly language with trackable effects